 Kids absolutely love spending this time with their parents.
 Of all the programs we had at that church, this one got the highest praise from children.
 You can receive a discounted copy of the first five-week block of this curriculum by filling out the contact form below and putting “Family Faith Formation” in the subject line!

 Family Activities If your church isn’t ready yet to host a Family Sunday or Family Worship Experience, one idea is to begin hosting Family Activities on a monthly basis.
 These activities should have as their central theme the idea of having family spend time together either with/around the larger faith community, around service to the larger community, or around worship and the Word as a family unit.
 Putting these focuses on a rotating basis can help your families begin to spend intentional time together around the topics of faith, community, and outreach.

 For instance, one month you could host a Family Game Night at church (time with faith community), and the next offer an activity that families can do at home that include a Faith Talk and time in God’s word (time with worship/Word), and then the next month offer a service experience in the community that families can do together (outreach).
+Or, you can try these fun things to do with kids in toronto for your next vacation.
 By offering a variety of ways for families to come together around the themes of faith, community, and service, you can begin to cultivate times of faith formation for the whole family to engage in together.